pymupdf/PyMuPDF/docs/annot.rst

    .. attribute:: info

       A dictionary containing various information.
 All fields are optional strings.
-If an information is not provided, an empty string is returned.
+If information is not provided, an empty string is returned.

       * *name* -- e.g. for 'Stamp' annotations it will contain the stamp text like "Sold" or "Experimental", for other annot types you will see the name of the annot's icon here ("PushPin" for FileAttachment).